Zorgonatis/Stabs-EDH/README.md

 ### Thinking Tuning

 The core of this system is "Thinking Tuning."
-By directing the AI's chain of thought to tightly integrate with a directive heirarchy, it achieves predictable, repeatable, and consistent adherence to the desired narrative style and logic.
+By directing the AI's chain of thought to tightly integrate with a directive heirarchy, it achieves predictable, repeatable, and consistent adherence to the desired narrative style.
 Instead of generating free-form text, the AI actively checks its output against a defined set of rules at every level of its reasoning.

 ### Benefits